Money horoscope: Every zodiac sign's success rate in finance

 The path to financial success for the mutable fire sign typically involves a lot of challenges.
 This is because Sagittarius is philosophical and nomadic in nature, as opposed to financial stability that comes with some sort of permanence and continuity.
 Ruled by Jupiter, the planet of growth and expansion, and denoted by the archer, the zodiac can pave its way to financial prosperity but only with the help of a mentor who has an understanding of the truths of life.

-Famous personalities: The late Andrew Carnegie (Scottish-American steel industrialist), Manish Malhotra (founder of label Manish Malhotra) and Gopichand Hinduja (chairperson of the Hinduja Group)
+Famous personalities: The late Andrew Carnegie (Scottish-American steel industrialist), American singer-songwriter Taylor Swift, Manish Malhotra (founder of label Manish Malhotra) and Gopichand Hinduja (chairperson of the Hinduja Group)

 Capricorn (22 December – 19 January)